Kathleen O'Connor (painter): Biography

 O'Connor was born in Hokitika, New Zealand the daughter of Charles Yelverton O'Connor and his wife Susan Laetitia O'Connor (née Ness).
 She was educated at Marsden School, Wellington and by private tuition in Perth from 1891, including lessons from artist Florence Fuller.

 She studied painting in Perth Technical School under James Linton and at the Bushey School, England, under Hubert von Herkomer.
 She worked for a time in fashionable department stores in Sydney then moved to Paris, France where she lived (apart from the war years which she spent, miserably, in London) from 1907 to 1950.

 She exhibited regularly at the Salon d'Automne in Paris from 1911 as well as the Salon Française and Société des Femmes Peintres et Sculpteurs.
 In Perth she frequently exhibited at the Claude Hotchin Galleries, including several one-woman shows.

 Sheltering in London during the two world wars, in 1948 she returned to Western Australia with crates of her paintings and sketches which were impounded at Fremantle, subject to 20% import tax.
 She was forced to destroy 150 works and pay duty on the remainder.

 She returned to Australia permanently in 1955, living in Perth, but reluctantly.
 She probably never forgave that city for the callous treatment her father received which led to his suicide.
 She resented being away from Paris but could no longer afford to live there; her work was no longer fashionable and her private sources of income had largely dried up.
 She maintained, as far as possible, a Parisian lifestyle and was considered to affect an air of superiority.
 She could not countenance being buried in Australian soil and had her ashes scattered over the sea.

-She is represented in all Australian State galleries and, largely as a result of bequests by Sir Claude Hotchin, in most Western Australian regional galleries.
+A portrait of O'Connor in 1966 by photographer Richard Woldendorp is held by the National Portrait Gallery in Canberra.